 This blog post focuses on the banner year for whistleblowing and the findings within the SEC’s Division of Enforcement’s Annual Report.

 Indeed, there has never been a better time to be a whistleblower.
 Established as part of the Dodd Frank Act of 2010, the SEC Whistleblower Program awarded 106 whistleblowers a record $562 million during the period covered by the SEC report.
 The increasingly successful and very popular program fully protects the identity of whistleblowers who file reward claims.
 It offers awards between 10% and 30% of the sanctions collected from enforcement actions if the monies exceed $1 million.

-“From my viewpoint , I know that the whistleblower programs used by the SEC and by individual companies are a vital tool to identify wrongdoing,” said James L. Smith, Senior Compliance Consultant for Core Compliance & Legal Services, Inc. “Ideally, people do not want to be viewed as a snitch, so to speak.
+“From my viewpoint, I know that the whistleblower programs used by the SEC and by individual companies are a vital tool to identify wrongdoing,” said a Compliance Consultant for Core Compliance & Legal Services, Inc. “Ideally, people do not want to be viewed as a snitch, so to speak.
 But like anything else, the more something is done and the more it is refined, the more acceptable it becomes.”

 In another noteworthy development, the median time between the alleged conduct underlying an investigation and how long it took the SEC to file charges has dropped to a five-year low of 21 months.
 The SEC said the average length of financial fraud and issuer disclosure investigations it conducted also dropped to 34 months from 37 last year.

-“The SEC has accelerated the pace of their investigations while they continue to focus on fraud and disclosures,” Smith said.
+“The SEC has accelerated the pace of their investigations while they continue to focus on fraud and disclosures,” said the Consultant.
 “They are also focusing on fee transparency, conflicts of interest and associated disclosure, and fiduciary responsibility, especially as it relates to investment advisers.”

 Be on the lookout for our upcoming blog post where we discuss additional helpful hints for 2021.